-San Diego- Courtyard Terraces, an 88 unit senior housing project built by Emmerson Construction has been awarded the LEED Silver Certification by the U.S. Green Building Council.
+Courtyard Terraces, an 88 unit senior housing project built by Emmerson Construction, has been awarded the LEED Silver Certification by the U.S. Green Building Council.
 LEED is a measurement tool for green building in the United States, recognizing buildings or communities designed using strategies to improve energy savings, water efficiency and environmental quality.
-Located at 4321 52nd Street in the City Heights community of San Diego, Courtyard Terraces is an urban infill development that is now home to seniors with income levels at 30-50% Area Median Income.
-Owned by a partnership that includes Chelsea Investment Corporation and Housing Development Partners and the San Diego Housing Commission as an investment partner, this affordable housing property showcases the sustainable design protocol required for LEED certification.
+Located at 4321 52nd Street in the City Heights community of San Diego, Courtyard Terraces is an urban infill development that is now home to seniors with income levels at 30-50% of the Area Median Income.
+Owned by a partnership that includes Chelsea Investment Corporation and Housing Development Partners, with the San Diego Housing Commission as an investment partner, this affordable housing property showcases the sustainable design protocol required for LEED certification.

 The one and two bedroom apartment complex with underground garage is built with wood frame construction and standing seam metal roofing.
 Through good planning and effective management, Emmerson Construction was able to recycle or divert more than 66 percent of construction waste from local landfills.